Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     from paste.httpserver import serve

-Then we'll set up logging and current working directory path:
+Then we'll set up logging and the current working directory path:

 .. code-block:: python